About the Youth Employment and Training Programme (YETP)

 Is there any pre-employment training provided for trainees?

-Moreover, trainees may also enrol on elective courses to enhance their job-specific skills.
+Trainees may enrol in training courses of ERB or the YETP with the assistance of their case managers to enhance their job-specific skills.
 Each trainee will be assigned with a case manager to offer career counselling and support services to trainees during the whole on-the-job training period.

 Can employers refer their staff to join YETP and enjoy the services under YETP?